Latest news

 Interesting History Facts

-On 28 May 1928 the Railway Central Board received its order of the three TK series lokomotives from Germany; this markes the first step of the project drafted by Rollig Stock Division to modernise the lokomotives.
-By 1940 a total of 73 locomotives had been either purchased by the Railway Board or built in the main workshops of the State Railways.
+On 28 May 1928, the Railway Central Board received three TK series locomotives from Germany, marking the start of a modernization project by the Rolling Stock Division.
+By 1940, 73 locomotives were either purchased or built in the State Railways' main workshops.

 The Latvian railway network had five different track gauges: K or 1524 mm, N or 1435 mm, 1000 mm, P or 750 mm, L or 600 mm.